jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/authorization/appToken.rst

 Application tokens
 ==================

 .. note:: This feature can be disabled by instance administrator.
-In this case all existing tokens will stop working and possibility to create new ones will be disabled.
-If feature will be reenabled later, tokens created before disabling will become active again (if they are not expired by that time).
+In such case possibility to create new tokens will be disabled.
+All previously existing tokens will continue beeing valid (up to expiration date).

 You can create authorization tokens for use with API and 3rd party integrations.
 To do so: